 With a career spanning four decades, Peterson is a respected leader in nonprofit strategy, marketing, branding and innovation.
 Under his leadership, Heifer International’s annual marketing revenue grew from $3 million in 1992 to $90 million in 2008.
 This made Heifer one of the nation’s fastest growing nonprofits.
-About $850 million came from this effort.
+Depending on how you count it, between $850 million and $1 billion came from this effort.
 Many online, direct mail, public relations, branding and communications programs Peterson led have been imitated in the industry.

 Peterson and team turned a low-performing direct mail piece—the Gift Catalog that Heifer innovated—into a program that is copied worldwide and featured in fundraising seminars and books.
 In naming Heifer the nonprofit of the year the Direct Marketing Association said, “Heifer International has fundamentally redefined direct response humanitarian relief fundraising.”
 Under Peterson, Heifer was one of the first nonprofits to raise serious funds online—two years raising more online than any nonprofit—and is often among the top ten.

 Heifer’s public relations program garnered major media coverage in/on The New York Times, Forbes, Fast Company, The Oprah Winfrey Show, CNN, 60 Minutes and West Wing.
 This program also developed relationships with dozens of celebrities—such as Barbara Kingsolver, Susan Sarandon, Ted Danson, Diane Lane, President and Secretary Clinton—who hosted parties, appeared on television, wrote articles, presented at events.